guettli/programming-guidelines/README.md

 structure (without a nullable ForeignKey) makes implementing the GUI much easier.

-With other words: If there is no NULL in your data, then there will be less NullPointerException in your source code while processing the data :-)
+In other words: If there is no NULL in your data, then there will be less NullPointerException in your source code while processing the data :-)

-Less conditions, less bugs.
+Fewer conditions, fewer bugs.

 ### Avoid nullable boolean columns

-\[True, False, Unknown\] is not a nullable Bollean Column.
+\[True, False, Unknown\] is not a nullable Boolean Column.

-If you want to store a data in a SQL database which has three states (True, False, Unknown), then you might think a nullable boolean column (here "my\_column") is the right choice.
+If you want to store data in a SQL database that has three states (True, False, Unknown), then you might think a nullable boolean column (here "my\_column") is the right choice.
 But I think it is not.
 Do you think the SQL statement "select \* from my\_table where my\_column = %s" works?
-No, it won't work since "select \* from my\_table where my\_column = NULL" will never ever return a single line.
+No, it won't work since "select \* from my\_table where my\_column = NULL" will never return a single line.
 If you don't believe me, read: [Effect of NULL in WHERE clauses (Wikipedia)](https://en.wikipedia.org/wiki/Null_(SQL)#Effect_of_Unknown_in_WHERE_clauses).
-If you like typing, you can work-around this in your application, but I prefer straight forward solutions with only few conditions.
+If you like typing, you can work-around this in your application, but I prefer straightforward solutions with only a few conditions.

-If you want to store True, False, Unknown: Use text, integer or a new table and a foreign key.
+If you want to store True, False, Unknown: Use text, integer, or a new table and a foreign key.

 ### Avoid nullable characters columns